home-assistant/companion.home-assistant/docs/notifications/sounds.md

           sound: "US-EN-Morgan-Freeman-Roommate-Is-Arriving.wav"
 ```

-Notes:
-*   You must use the full filename (including extension) in the payload.
+> You must use the full filename (including extension) in the payload.

 ### Custom push notification sounds